The Twisted Tales of Spike McFang: Reception

-Electronic Gaming Monthlys Mike Weigand complimented the game's scale while but said that the persepctive of the game took a while to get used too, particularly the jumping mechanics.
+Electronic Gaming Monthlys Mike Weigand complimented the game's scale while but said that the perspective of the game took a while to get used to, particularly the jumping mechanics.
 Nintendo Power praised the game for its "good graphics" and "entertaining story" while noting that the "adventure tends to take a predetermined path" and that the text scrolls too slowly and that control is frustrating in certain situations.
 GamePros Lawrence Neves gave the game a negative review, saying that the simplistic and routine gameplay and storyline make it strictly for beginning gamers.
 They also criticized the cute tone of the visuals, commenting, "The pleasing graphics are clean and well drawn.
 On the other hand, so is Barney, and no one wants to see an RPG with him in it."

 In 1996, Super Play ranked the game 96th on their Top 100 SNES Games of All Time.
 They praised the game's originality and the playing card theme gameplay.